dgudim2/obsidian_vault/Random.md

 Hey guys!
 If someday you would like to find a job in Lithuania join this linkedin group! https://www.linkedin.com/groups/13661534/

-About the guy, or obout topics, 2 more articles, reference pages, reference articles, explain what "technology is not technological"
+About the guy, or obout topics, 2 more articles, reference pages, reference articles, explain what "technology is not technological", "more authentic presence in the world"
+Causality